Jubeng/store-api/README.md

 ## For local setup:
 1. Clone this repository: [https://github.com/Jubeng/store-api](https://github.com/Jubeng/store-api)
-2. I'm using XAMPP, you can use any application you are comfortable, and start MySQL
+2. I'm using XAMPP, you can use any application you are comfortable, and start MySQL.
 3. The `.env` file was sent through email.
 4. Run `composer install`.
 5. Create a database for the API: `store_api` for the database.